 Linda Walsh, BS, TTSplus

 Linda Walsh is the Foundation’s Chief Community Engagement Officer and leads the rebuilding of COPD360coach, the peer health coaching support arm of COPD360Net.
 Linda directed the C.O.P.D.
 Information Line from 2011 until 2019 and under her leadership the Information Line Associates were rigorously trained as peer health coaches providing integral support for many Foundation research initiatives.
 These included the CAPTURE Study, the COPD and Pneumonia Study, the iPArTNER Study, the O2Verlap Study, the PELICAN Study, the Patient-Powered Research Network, and the Pulmonary Education Program.
 Linda is passionate about educating, empowering, and engaging all stakeholders of the COPD community as many of Linda’s family members are directly affected by the disease.

 Linda received a Bachelor of Science in accounting from the University of Maryland, College Park and is a member of the Board of Directors of the American Sleep Apnea Association and the Lung Transplant Foundation.
 In addition, she is certified as a Tobacco Treatment Specialist.

 Tim Deuby, BA, TTSplus

-Tim is an operational and administrative program development specialist with over 20 years of experience implementing complex processes and programs, in addition to providing business, facility, and contact center project coordination for profit and non-profit organizations.
+Tim is an operational and administrative program development consultant with over 20 years of experience implementing complex processes and programs, in addition to providing business, facility, and contact center project coordination for profit and non-profit organizations.